Search: 2324 results

 Now leave Me alone, so that My anger can burn against them and I can destroy them.
 Then I will make you into a great nation.”

-Then the next day Moses said to the people, “You have committed a great sin.
-Now I will go up to the Lord; perhaps I can make atonement for your sin.”
+{And} the next day Moses said to the people, "You have sinned a great sin.
+And now I will go up to Yahweh.
+Perhaps I can make atonement for your sin."

 And now if I have found favor in your eyes, make known [to] me, please, your way, and so I may know you so that I can find favor in your eyes.
 And see that this nation is your people."